Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for violinists.

 - Violin Concerto in B minor, Op.35

 This three-movement concerto is among a few that can be played entirely in the first position.
-However, students who have learned shifting can explore playing in other positions to achieve a more expressive performance.
+However, students who have learned to shift can explore playing in other positions to achieve a more expressive performance.

 - Violin Concerto in A minor in Hungarian Style, Op.21

 This single-movement concerto is full of characters!
 The Hungarian style is especially recognizable in its bold rhythmic motive at the opening.
 The middle section carries the flair of Gypsy music.
-The idiomatic writing for the violin makes it a very enjoyable piece to practice and perform.
+The idiomatic writing for the violin makes it a delightful piece to play.

 Concertino Op.21 - Rieding

 Seitz was a German violinist and composer who wrote a great deal of chamber music, and on top of that, eight important student concertos for the violin.

 Seitz concertos are no stranger to Suzuki teachers and students.
 The first movement of Concerto No.5 is the audition repertoire to Suzuki's teacher training for the Suzuki Association of America.
 Also included in Suzuki Violin School, Vol.4 are the third movements of Concerto No.2 and No.5.
 The first movement of Concerto No.3 was included in Barbara Barber's Solos for Young Violinists, Vol. 2.